KosinskiLab/AlphaPulldown/README.md

 **Download The Pipeline**:
-This will download the version specified by '--tag' of the snakemake pipeline and create the repository AlphaPulldownSnakemake, or any other name you choose.
+This will download the version specified by '--tag' of the snakemake pipeline and create the repository AlphaPulldownSnakemake or any other name you choose.
 ```bash
 snakedeploy deploy-workflow \
   https://github.com/KosinskiLab/AlphaPulldownSnakemake \